All Episodes

 This is a criticism of this president and the administration, which has set a mission for the military and for our diplomatic forces that is extraordinarily difficult now to achieve.

-So that we have the president in Australia suggesting somehow that we are, as was stated before, kicking ASS.
+And there has been no acknowledgement of that on the part of this administration, so that we have the president in Australia suggesting somehow that we are, as was stated before, kicking ASS.

 How can we have a president making that assessment?

-Yeah, uh, that's an interesting question.
+Yeah, that's an interesting question.

-So here's Obama talking to Petraeus, ripping Bush for saying, Yeah, we're kicking ass out there.
+So here's Obama talking to Petraeus, ripping Bush for saying, yeah, we're kicking ass out there.

 How can we say that?